graphile/graphile-engine/packages/lds/README.md

 - `LD_MAX_CLIENTS` - set to the maximum number of clients to allow to connect to the server.
 Defaults to `50`.
 (Each PostGraphile instance counts as one client.)
 - `LD_WAIT` - duration in milliseconds to pause between logical decoding polls; defaults to `200`, reduce for lower latency but higher CPU usage.

+## Running

+This package installs the `graphile-lds` command.
+If you installed it globally you should be able to execute it directly, otherwise we advise you run `npx` to run it:

+`LD_DATABASE_URL="my_db" npx graphile-lds`

 ## Cleaning up

 It's essential that you drop the logical replication slot when you no longer